-Bamboo Roots are fibrous, long and generally shallow growing.
-These grow from their rhizomes and can prevent erosion and stabilise soil.
+Bamboo Roots are fibrous and long.
+And generally shallow growing.
+They grow from their rhizomes and can prevent erosion and stabilise the soil.
 Running and clumping bamboo both store their energy in their rhizomes systems therefor creating new shoots.
-These shoots very quickly grow to nearly their full height and will end up staying the same or similar diameter for life.
-These mature and harden over time as branches and leaves are produced, which distribute energy back into the rhizomes.
-The typical hollow bamboo pole which combination of strength and flexibility allows these individual culms to live as long as ten to twenty years.
+These shoots very quickly grow to nearly their full height.
+They will end up staying the same or similar diameter for life.
+These mature and harden over time as branches and leaves are produced.
+Which distribute energy back into the rhizomes.
+The typical hollow bamboo pole which has a combination of strength and flexibility.
+This allows these individual culms to live up to ten to twenty years.

-When considering planting bamboo in your garden or property it is important to consider what the bamboo is being used for.
-For ‘screens’ it is recommended that Gracilis, Alphonse Karr, Fasca, SSFL, Ameonus, Oldhami and Ventricosa are planted.
+When considering the planting of bamboo in your garden or property, it is important to consider what the bamboo is being used for.
+If you are wanting to plant a ‘screen’ it is recommended you plant Gracilis, Alphonse Karr, Fasca, SSFL, Ameonus, Oldhami and Ventricosa.
 ‘Feature Plants’ Black Asper, Amoenus, Atro, Alphonse and Ventricosa.
 For ‘windbreaks’ Gracilis, Alphonse Karr, Fasca, Ameonus, Ventricosa and Oldhami.

-Just Stumpgrinding receives quite a few calls a week from customers wanting their bamboo removed.
+Just Stumpgrinding receives quite a few calls a week from customers enquiring on bamboo removal in Brisbane.
 Our stump grinder machines can easily grind away all the root systems, rhizomes and shoots.
+Whether we need to use our kanga, red roo or alpine machine.
+All of our grinders are capable of grinding away the roots and rhizomes.
 We do recommend a deep grind of 400 to 500mm below ground level.
 This ensures we have destroyed any remaining root systems which won’t allow the plant to grow back.
-Our stump grinder machines will grind it into a very usable and organic mulch which can be placed on your garden.
+Our machines will grind it into a very usable and organic mulch which can be placed on your garden.